The Duty of a Driver and How it Relates to Pedestrians

 Insurance companies will have adjusters who investigate the claim and determine fault based on the gathered evidence.
 If there is a dispute over fault or significant damages, the case may go to court.
 A judge or jury will then examine all the evidence and testimonies to determine fault.
 Legal standards and precedents in the jurisdiction will help them decide whether the driver or pedestrian was at fault or the parties shared fault for the accident.

-Contact Philbrook Law Office in WA today
+Contact Philbrook Law in WA today